CalHenry/pretty-print-languagetool/README.md

 [LanguageTool](https://languagetool.org/?force_language=1) is a great service to find and correct grammatical errors and spelling mistakes.
 It's open source, has a free plan and also comes as a CLI that can run locally.
 Althougth the command's output is detailed and complete, it lacks colors and a simpler display.
-This project uses [Rich](https://github.com/Textualize/rich) to print the report of the [LanguageTool](https://github.com/languagetool-org/languagetool) command line report into a simple table with colors.
+This project uses [Rich](https://github.com/Textualize/rich) to print [LanguageTool](https://github.com/languagetool-org/languagetool) command line report into a simple table with colors.

-Use it to check the errors on your text using LanguageTool cli locally.
+Use it to check the errors on your text using LanguageTool in the terminal and locally.

 ## Dependencies:
 - python > 3.12
 - Rich
 - Typer
+- python-docx

 ## Installation